Please scroll down for the catalogue, but please be sure to read the below carefully first!

 A Scandinavian variety, Karinable is noted for its hardiness in cold climates.
 The fruit is medium-sized with a bright red skin, and the flavour is clean, crisp, and refreshing with a good balance of sweetness and acidity.
 Best eaten fresh, it remains relatively rare outside Nordic orchards.

-Katy – Eight available on MM106, thirty seven available on MM116, Five available on MM111
+Katy – Four available on MM106, twenty five available on MM116, Four available on MM111

 A Swedish variety introduced in 1947, Katy (Katja) is a cross between Worcester Pearmain and James Grieve.
 Bright red and attractive, it produces crisp, juicy fruit with a sweet, refreshing flavour and lively acidity.
 Katy is particularly popular for its abundant juice, making it excellent for cider as well as for eating fresh in late summer.
-Seemingly very resistant to all fungal diseases and is one of the first names on the list when people ask for recommendations.
+Seemingly very resistant to canker, making it one of the first names on the list when people ask for recommendations.

 Once widely grown and appreciated in Northern Ireland.
 Also known as May Bloom.
 The fruit is medium-sized and round, with one side slightly flattened, yellow-green with an orange-red blush on one side; the flesh is crisp, white, juicy, sweet and well flavoured.
 Reliable, healthy tree, resistant to scab, and with lovely pink blossom.
 Good pollinator.